StarPlayrX/bigmac/README.md

 #### Support is not included with bigmac.
 I work on many projects.
 This is one that I do in my spare time for fun.

 ##### If you cannot boot a USB Installer, this tool may not be for you.
-This are ways to do this without a boot screen.
-However I do not have the time or energy for supporting custom configurations.
 There are many resources on getting a flashed Mac Video Card.

 ## How to boot a USB (Flashed Mac Video Card Required)
 1. Plug the bootable installer into a Mac that is connected to the internet and compatible with the version of macOS you're installing.